kevinash/kevinash.github.io/surfingcamp/surfingcamp.md

 ## Pricing

 The cost of the camp is $1,500 for the camp, trainign materials, coaching, video and AI analysis.
 Please, reserve your own lodging: town of San Clemente has plenty of great lodging available.
-We'll send you instructions for payment once you [sign up](https://docs.google.com/forms/d/e/1FAIpQLScXdsfbKFUxMy-CIIvuNawVKA0dfEwl-9Xtrhyn2IlRk5VQDg/viewform?usp=sf_link) for the camp.
+After you [sign up](https://docs.google.com/forms/d/e/1FAIpQLScXdsfbKFUxMy-CIIvuNawVKA0dfEwl-9Xtrhyn2IlRk5VQDg/viewform?usp=sf_link) for the camp, please [submit your payment](https://buy.stripe.com/3csaGk4Qk2byfqo7sw).
 Payment must be made before we start the camp.
 Group pricing is available, please contact us at info@livebookai.com.

 ## Materials